-The Barnes Conference is one of the largest and most prestigious graduate student conferences in the region, drawing participants from across the nation and around the world.
+The Barnes Conference is one of the largest and longest running graduate student conferences in the region, drawing participants from across the nation and around the world.

-The James A. Barnes Club, Temple University’s graduate student history organization, is pleased to announce the 29th Annual Barnes Club Graduate Student History Conference.
-The event will feature a keynote address from Dr. Ashley Jordan, President and CEO of the African American Museum in Philadelphia.
+The James A. Barnes Club, Temple University’s graduate student history organization, is pleased to announce the 31st Annual Barnes Club Graduate Student History Conference.

 The Barnes Conference is made possible by the following sponsors: